auth0/docs/articles/connections/social/dropbox.md

 # Connect your app to Dropbox

-To connect your Auth0 app to Dropbox, you will need to generate a *Client ID* and *Client Secret* in an Dropbox app, copy these keys into your Auth0 settings, and enable the connection.
+To connect your Auth0 app to Dropbox, you will need to generate a *Client ID* and *Client Secret* in a Dropbox app, copy these keys into your Auth0 settings, and enable the connection.

-## 1. Log into the developer portal
+## 1. Login to the developer portal

-Go to the Dropbox [Developer portal](https://www.dropbox.com/developers) and log in with your Dropbox credentials.
+Go to the [Dropbox Developer](https://www.dropbox.com/developers) portal and log in with your Dropbox credentials.

 Click **Create your app**: